pjinsun37/recycling-experiment/README.md

   - ✔️ Instead of relying on the original baseline, reset baselines before each intervention.
 - Cumulative Treatment Effects: Since Phase 2 preceded Phase 3, it's unclear whether Phase 3 results were due to banners alone or a carryover effect from shaped openings.
   - ✔️ Randomize Treatment Order: Future studies should randomize intervention sequences to isolate individual effects and prevent cumulative bias.

+<p>&nbsp;</p>

+# 📂 Project Files

+data/: Contains datasets collected throughout the experiment.

+analysis/: Jupyter Notebooks for data cleaning, visualization, and econometric analysis.

+figures/: Graphs and visual representations of the results.

+recycling_experiment.ipynb: Main notebook with code implementation of the Differences-in-Differences analysis.

+README.md: This document.